ArturGrandi/gt1-formular-standard/README.md

 GT 1.0 Formular Standard defines the protocol-level specification for the Grand Time time-based economic system.

+Non-production reference: this repository defines a specification-first formular standard for research, modeling, and reference implementation only.
+No production deployment, economic guarantees, or operational usage are implied.

 This repository contains the formal standard intended for:
 - developer implementation,
 - security review and auditing,